sb689/BookDemo/README.md

     ```

     * `http://localhost:8080/books (Put request)`
-    Requires a Http body as json to update an existing record(if not exists then create a new record).
+    Requires a Http body as json to update an existing record (if the record does not exist then create a new record).
    ```
    {
      "title": "Spring Star",